 Columbus State University

-Through sustainable site design and planning, LID and green infrastructure, Corvias created an appealing and attractive student community which uses green spaces for connecting corridors to integrate the new development to the existing campus.
-Corvias incorporated an advanced stormwater solution for effective and natural filtration and direction of rainwater.
+The CSU project met the Georgia Peach Green Rating System requirements of two Peaches.
+Through sustainable site design and planning, LID and green infrastructure, Corvias created an appealing and attractive student community, which uses green spaces as connecting corridors, to integrate the new development to the existing campus.
+In addition, Corvias incorporated an advanced stormwater solution for effective, natural filtration and direction of rainwater.